manuGil/fair-code/README.md

 # [Repository Title]

-*Delete this text below when using this template in your repository*
+*Delete the text in this section after reding it when using this template.
+Text between `[]` provides short descriptions of what is expected in each section, and should be deleted after after you write your own.*

 **Purpose**

-This repository provide a template to make your software project more compliant with the [FAIR principles.](https://fair-software.nl/)
+This repository provides a template to make your software project more compliant with the [FAIR principles.](https://fair-software.nl/) It adopts the recommendations made by the [TU Delft Guidelines on Research Software](https://d2k0ddhflgrk1i.cloudfront.net/TUDelft/Over_TU_Delft/Strategie/TU%20Delft%20Research%20Software%20Guidelines.pdf).

 **How to use this template**